Pathways to Sustainable Development

-Use the results of your Environmental Audit to set realistic targets and concentrate on areas that are most relevant to your school.
+The results of your Environmental Audit can be used to set realistic targets and concentrate on environmental focus area, or pathways, that are most relevant to your school.
 Most schools tackle one or two pathway audits at a time, but it will be a decision made by those who best understand the school, the Eco-Action Team.
 To review details surrounding an environmental audit and Eco-Action Team requirements, refer back to the Seven Step Framework.

 Please note: the Energy Pathway must be addressed by every school applying for a Green Flag award.

-Investigating and increasing biodiversity at school and beyond
+Investigate and increase biodiversity at school and beyond

 A wide diversity of species - animals, plants, and other living things - is the key to a healthy, functioning ecosystem.
 From our schoolyard habitats to our own backyard, whether in the United States or around the world, we can work to increase biodiversity.

 A school can reduce its environmental impact by analyzing the full life cycle of the products it uses.
-Trimming consumption, reducing packaging and transport distance, and recycling as many items as possible all translate into smaller amounts of garbage being hauled away.
+Decreasing consumption and reducing packaging as well as finding new uses for old materials, all translate into smaller amounts of waste being hauled away.

 Schools are the largest energy consumers in many municipalities.
 But up to 30 percent of that energy is used inefficiently or unnecessarily.
 Schools can significantly cut energy use, resulting in financial savings and reduced environmental impact, while engaging in science, technology, engineering and math concepts.

-Addressing issues that impact human health in the school building and grounds
+Find relationships between human health and the building and grounds

 Research has demonstrated that in all discipline areas, students who are given the opportunity to directly engage in outdoor education and experiential learning have been able to significantly increase their capacity for learning.

-Food choices have a big impact on both health and the environment.
-A campaign focused on food sustainability can help you make nutritious, fresh, local and whole foods a part of the culture of your school and community.
+Food choices have a big impact on health, the learning day and the environment.
+A campaign focused on food sustainability can help you make nutritious, fresh, local and whole foods a part of the culture within the school and community.

 Basic water efficiency programs can reduce a school's water use by 30 percent or more.
-The Eco-Schools USA program can help schools improve irrigation methods, reduce water runoff, consume fresh water more efficiently, and reuse water to a greater extent.
+Schools can investigate and propose strategies to improve irrigation methods, reduce surface runoff, consume fresh water more efficiently, and water reuse technologies.

 Help & Advice on the Eco-Schools USA Pathways